 University of California - Los Angeles is a great option for students pursuing an Applied Mathematics degree.
 Graduates from the applied mathematics degree program at University of California - Los Angeles make 17.4% more than the standard college grad in this field.
 With more than 20,000 students, this institution is one of the largest schools in the nation.

 Roughly 48.0% of applicants submit ACT scores, with the average score being in the 30 range.With the diverse student body at UCLA, you should have a lot of opportunities to interact with students from all backgrounds.
-A virtual tour could be a good way to find out more about University of California - Los Angeles.
+Take a virtual tour to explore UCLA's campus.

 University of California - San Diego is one of the finest schools in the United States for Applied Mathematics.
 After graduation, applied math students usually earn an average of $56,495 in their early careers.
 This school has one of the largest student bodies in California.